“What do you mean, fake identity theft?”

 How an identity thief finds their victim …

 The ways to go about obtaining personal identifying information are obvious.
 Some examples include stealing mail, trash, phishing or hacking online accounts, and taking advantage of workplace authority.
 Regardless, the point is that the thief gets their hands on sensitive pieces of information.
 They then look for weaknesses within the data, such as by checking their credit report.

-In most cases, a fraudster looking to commit a synthetic identity theft will want to target an thin or no file borrower.
+In most cases, a fraudster looking to commit synthetic identity theft will target a thin or no file borrower.
 This is because it’s easy to open new accounts under their name, no real security checks (or protection services) are in place, and even minors can get defrauded.
-Plus, the identity thief will have a greater amount of time to use the information for wrongdoing as the person is not an active credit report checker.
+The identity thief will have more time to use the wrongdoing information as the person is not an active credit report checker.

 Let’s say your attacker lucks upon your full name and Social Security Number.

 From here, that person can:

 The fraudster will force the credit report bureaus to acknowledge the inquiry by giving the accurate name and Social Security Number.
 This forces a credit file to open under the suspected borrower’s name and/or number.
 The borrowing application will get rejected, but the point was always to get started.

 Now that there is a credit report to show, the fraudster can make some new borrowing requests.
 This means the identity thief could cash out through low-limit credit cards that accommodate new borrowers.
 While it’s only around $300 to $500 per card, and the victim isn’t liable, the restoration process is a serious pain.

 An even bigger headache can come from a long-term scheme from the fraudster.
 This, especially with children, gives the thief enough time to build a strong borrowing history.
 From there, the limit increases, and new card applications will approve without much difficulty.
 This ups the amount of profit the identity thief can pull out of their synthetic identity fraud attack.

 This is actually the most used technique for synthetic identity theft attacks.